Here’s how to watch today’s ALCS and NLCS games in Las Vegas

-The Major League Baseball postseason continues today and fans get both American League and National League action.
+Major League Baseball postseason action continues today in both the American League and the National League.

-The Cleveland Indians, who lead the AL Championship Series over the Toronto Blue Jays, 3-0, have a chance to clinch the series tonight with one more win.
-An Indians loss will keep the Blue Jays in contention for a spot in the World Series.

-Corey Kluber (18-9) will start things off for Cleveland on the mound and Aaron Sanchez (15-2) will start for Toronto.
+The Toronto Blue Jays avoided a series sweep Tuesday with a 5-1 win over the Cleveland Indians.
+Going into Game 5 today, it’s again a win-or-go-home situation for Toronto.

-In the NL Championship Series, the Chicago Cubs and Los Angeles Dodgers continue their battle for a spot in the World Series.
-The series moves from Chicago to Los Angeles for Game 3 with the series tied 1-1.
+In the National League, the Chicago Cubs and Los Angeles Dodgers continue their series at Dodger Stadium.
+The Dodgers lead the series 2-1 after a 6-0 win over the Cubs Tuesday.

-The Cubs have pegged Jake Arrieta (18-8) for tonight’s start while Rich Hill (12-5) will take the mound for the Dodgers.
+Cleveland has handed the ball to left-hander Ryan Merritt (1-0) to start and Toronto has picked Marco Estrada (9-9) for the mound.
+On the NL side, John Lackey (11-8) will start for Chicago and left-hander Julio Urias (5-2) will take the pitching mound for Los Angeles.

 Here’s everything you need to know if you want to watch today’s games on television in Las Vegas: